 This occurred in a mall.
-She violently pushed away her chair and walked away in a huff.
-I finished my burger, got up and walked quietly, mentally fist-bumping every man who gave me a look of admiration (feminists, please keep your judgement to yourselves).
+She walked away in a huff.
+I finished my burger, got up and walked quietly, mentally fist-bumping every man who gave me a look of admiration.

-This does not mean that we should not apologize when we do something wrong.
-But apologies should not be trivial, or rendered often or lightly.
-Especially not when you meant what you said.
-Because when you apologize for something you meant, you silently tell the ‘victim’,
+This does not mean we shouldn’t apologize when we mess up.
+But apologies should not be trivial or rendered often.
+Especially not when we meant what we said in the first place.
+Because when you apologize for something you didn’t want to, you silently tell the ‘victim’,

 1. Be Comfortable in Your Skin

 The guilt mainly stems from being unsure about ourselves.
 Fear and anxiety dominate our thoughts during such times.